BerkeBuyukkopru/Turkish-Recipe-Nutrition-Analyzer/README.md

-# Turkish Recipe Nutritional Analyzer
+# Turkish Recipe Nutrition Analyzer

 A lightweight NLP-based Python project that analyzes Turkish recipe texts, extracts ingredients and their quantities, and calculates approximate nutritional values such as calories, fat, carbohydrates, protein, sugar, and fiber.